bhavjitChauhan/Essentials/README.md

  - [Rollup](https://rollupjs.org/)
  - [Terser](https://terser.org/)

 ## Getting Started
 Create a [new program](https://www.khanacademy.org/cs/new/) on Khan Academy or use an existing project.

 ### Builder
 The recommended method to generate any boilerplate code for the Essentials library is to use the [Essentials Builder](https://bhavjitchauhan.github.io/Essentials/builder.html).
-Usage information is availible on the web application itself.
+Usage information is available on the web application itself.

 ### Content Delivery Network
 Essentials is available via the jsDelivr CDN.
-This option does not increase your program size on Khan Academy at the expense of slight increase in load times.
+This option does not increase your program size on Khan Academy at the expense of a slight increase in load times.

 Use the following [JSHint directive](https://jshint.com/docs/) to allow the use of otherwise restricted functionality.
 See the project Wiki on [Khan Academy and JSHint](https://github.com/bhavjitChauhan/Essentials/wiki/Khan-Academy-and-JSHint) for more information.